Kzu0-afk/Kzu0-afk/README.md

   <p>
     <strong>Fourth-year Information Technology undergraduate specializing in Full-Stack Development.</strong>
     <br/>
-    Passionate about building scalable web applications and exploring the intersection of backend logic and intuitive user interfaces as well as developing personal projects.
+    Passionate about building scalable Web Applications and exploring the intersection of backend logic and intuitive user interfaces as well as developing personal projects.
   </p>

   <div>